 Minimum - 15°C

-Dropping from a height of 170 feet through several stages, the falls are situated amidst thick forest of western Ghats and offers great views of the nature.
-The roaring waters of the Irupu falls and the picturesque surroundings make it a favorite picnic spot.
+Dropping from a height of 170 feet through several stages, the falls are situated amidst thick forest of Western Ghats.
+The roaring waters of the Irupu Falls and the picturesque surroundings make it a favorite picnic spot.
 It is an unforgettable experience to stand at bottom of the cascades and play in the sizzling waters of the falls.
-Iruppu Falls is a part of the Brahmagiri forest range, there is a trek route that leads to the Narimale forest camp and then on to Brahmagiri peak.
+Iruppu Falls is a part of the Brahmagiri forest range, there is a trek route that leads to the Narimale forest camp and then on to Brahmagiri Peak.
 Permission from forest department is needed for doing this trek.

 The falls can be reached by taking a right diversion after Srimangala (while driving from Gonikoppal) between Srimangala and Kutta.
 The diversion is at about 2.5 km from Srimangala and road continues through coffee estates for another 6 km.
 Approach road is available till Rameshwara Temple which is the entry point to Brahmagiri Hills & Irupu Falls (an entry fee has to be paid here).
 From here, the falls is 15-20 minute walk through thick forest (the walk is easy through well laid path & steps).
 Private vehicles can be hired at Kutta or Srimangala to visit the falls (options are limited from Srimangala).

 Kozhikode Airport is the nearest airport, which is about 145 km from Iruppu Falls.
-Mysore Junction Railway station is the nearest station which is about 110 km from Irpu falls.
+Mysore Junction Railway station is the nearest station which is about 110 km from Irupu Falls.
 Kutta is the nearest Bus station to Iruppu Falls.
 It is well connected by bus from Mysore, Madikeri, Virajpet, Gonikoppal, Kozhikode & Kalpetta.
 Kutta has various accommodation facilities.